 Delegated Properties

-A mechanism that delegates property read/write operations to another object.
+Delegation is a mechanism that hands off property read/write operations to another object.
 Use the by keyword to specify a standard delegated property or a custom delegate.

 Syntax